slavesocieties/openai/next_steps.md

--make instructions modular in a similar way to training data (and imported)

 -test how much training data is required and how granular it needs to be (metrics? do RAs need to do some manual extraction?)
     -create the necessary data for all extant transcriptions (RAs if we need a lot, this may also come before above)